Future-Focused Forestry

 Erosion in New Zealand's Forested Landscapes

-However, plantation forests in New Zealand are usually clear-felled at maturity, typically between 25 and 30 years of age but on average around 28 years of age (source: Te Ara | Story: Radiata Pine).
-This can differ depending on the local climate, soil types, topography and other factors.
+However, plantation forests in New Zealand are usually clear-felled at maturity, typically between 25 and 30 years of age.
+This timing can differ depending on the local climate, soil types, topography and other factors.

 After harvesting is finished, it creates what is known in the industry as a “window of vulnerability” for about 5 years until the new crop establishes itself.
 During this period, the risk of erosion is much greater and landslides can move woody debris downslope.

-Data Driven Conversations around Forestry Harvesting
+Data Driven Conversations Around Forestry Harvesting

-Key Questions
+Key Questions and Investigations

 Empowering Tangata Whenua